juergenweb/FieldtypeObjectDimensions/README.md

 # ProcessWire-ObjectDimension-Fieldtype
-An Inputfield and Fieldtype for ProcessWire CMS to enter dimensions (width, height, depth) of an object
+An inputfield and fieldtype for the ProcessWire CMS to enter dimensions (width, height and depth) of an object.

 This fieldtype was inspired by the amazing fieldtype "Fieldtype Dimensions" from SOMA ([https://modules.processwire.com/modules/fieldtype-dimension/](https://modules.processwire.com/modules/fieldtype-dimension/)).
-This Fieldtype was introduced in 2013 - so its time for a relaunch.
+This fieldtype was introduced in 2013 - so its time for a relaunch.
-This fieldtype offers more possibilities than the old one.
+This new fieldtype offers more possibilities than the old one from SOMA.

-The main differences are:
+The main differences
-- you can select if 2 dimensions (width, height) or 3 dimension (width, height and depth) should be displayed.
+You can select if 2 dimensions (width, height) or 3 dimension (width, height and depth) should be displayed.
 2 dimensions can be used for photos, wallpapers and so on.
 3 dimensions for other objects.
-- you can enter float numbers and integers
+You can enter the dimensions as float numbers and as integers and not only as integers.
-- you can set the maximum number of digits
-- you can set the maximum number of decimals
-- depending on the number of digits and decimals the database schema will be adapted at each change

 The code uses also some parts and ideas from the Fieldtype Decimals ([https://modules.processwire.com/modules/fieldtype-decimal/](https://modules.processwire.com/modules/fieldtype-decimal/)) - especially methods for altering the database schema.